We develop and evaluate a new measure of accounting reporting complexity (ARC) that is based on the count of

 The Accounting Review, January 2018, Vol. 93, No. 1, pp. 259-287.

-Do Sell-Side Analysts’ Qualifications Mitigate the Adverse Effects of Accounting
+Can Sell-Side Analysts’ Experience, Expertise and Qualifications Help Mitigate the Adverse

 Below we provide links to data that includes ARC and several related measures (We now include quarterly data):